Home » Sugar Land, TX Erosion Control

 The Grand Canyon is one of the greatest natural formations created by erosion.

 Sediment is made up of solid material—usually rocks and minerals—that is moved and deposited.
 Wind or water can move sediment, but water is the most common.
 This collection of materials can settle at the bottom of lakes, streams, and rivers.
 Once disturbed, it can turn the water cloudy, creating several problems.
-JR Pool Plastering and Texas Gunite strives to protect construction sites from erosion and the many systems it has in motion.
+JR Pool Plastering and Texas Gunite strive to protect construction sites from erosion and the many systems it has in motion.

 Types of Erosion